emmanuelmartinezs/Pewlett-Hackard-Analysis/README.md

 ### Results with detail analysis:

-**1. A query is written and executed to create a Mentorship Eligibility table for current employees who were born between January 1, 1965 and December 31, 1965.**
+1. **A query is written and executed to create a Mentorship Eligibility table for current employees who were born between January 1, 1965 and December 31, 1965.**

 > Image with `Jupyter Notebook` & `Python` Code below.